Welsh rarebit is a type of open-faced grilled cheese sandwich with so much flavor, and it comes together in minutes for a quick lunch anytime.

 Why was he talking about Welsh rarebit?
 Because Wrexham AFC has published its own official cookbook!
 I thought I was prolific with two rarebit recipes, but clearly I’m a loser because this cookbook is called 20 Ways to Make Rarebit by Ryan Reynolds and Rob McElhenney.

-Hopefully these two don’t put out a recipe book for Welsh cakes next!
+Hopefully these two jokers don’t put out a recipe book for Welsh cakes next!

-Note: read carefully before purchasing the rarebit cookbook because every recipe is exactly the same except for the garnish 🤣.
-All proceeds go to Wrexham Foodbank.
+Note: read carefully before purchasing the rarebit cookbook because every recipe is exactly the same except for the garnish 🤣 However, it’s all for good as all proceeds go to Wrexham Foodbank.

 While Welsh rarebit is basically a glorified cheese on toast, it’s a great option for St. David’s Day (March 1st) and obviously anytime you want a quick and unique cheesy meal!
 Make it authentically Welsh by using a Welsh cheese.
 Once you make it a few times, you can tweak it to your liking and you won’t even need to refer to a recipe–it’s that easy!